 While GHGs naturally occur at beneficial levels, maintaining the Earth's temperature, our actions have released more GHGs and have tipped the scale since the 1800s.
 This disruption in balance is "climate change," a long-term shift in average global or regional weather patterns.
 This imbalance ushers in a host of troubles like extreme droughts, water scarcity, severe fires, rising sea levels, flooding, melting polar ice, devastating storms, and declining biodiversity.
 Human activities, such as burning fossil fuels to power our buildings or vehicles, have been the main driver of climate change.

-The United Nations Intergovernmental Panel on Climate Change (IPCC) — the leading international body for assessing climate science — noted that more severe climate impacts could be avoided if global warming is limited to 1.5 degrees Celsius (°C) (or 2.7 degrees Fahrenheit [°F]) above pre-industrial levels.
+The United Nations Intergovernmental Panel on Climate Change (IPCC) — the leading international body for assessing climate science — noted that more severe climate impacts could be avoided if global warming is limited to 1.5 degrees Celsius (°C) (or 2.7 degrees °F) above pre-industrial levels.
 To do this, global emissions need to fall by at least 45% from 2010 levels by 2030 and reach carbon neutrality by 2050.

 "Carbon neutrality" means maximizing GHG reduction efforts through strategies like energy efficiency, clean electricity, and zero-emission technologies.
 Any remaining emissions are then balanced out by removing them directly from the atmosphere through natural sequestration or direct air capture technologies, among other solutions.